flybaseio/flybaseio.github.io/_posts/2016-02-02-parse-closing.md

 That means finding somewhere else to store your data.

+Flybase isn't going anywhere, and we are continuing our roadmap to help developers build better apps.

 Since the announcement last week, we've had people contact us about importing their data from their Parse apps and setting up their Cloud Code.

 To help with this, we've made a Flybase adapter for Parse Server so data is stored on Flybase and the Parse client code stays the same, which means less work for developers to update their apps.